arturesteves/sec-project/README.md

 ## Usage

 #### Server Side
-1. First we need to generate a pair of keys (public and private key) which is based on the Elliptic-curve cryptography.
-2. We need to start the web server.
+At this stage the system will have to tolerate **f** number of faults and to accomplish that a **N** number of replicas will initiated.
+The replicas will follow a Fail-Arbitrary Algorithm: Authenticated-Data Byzantine Quorum to ensure the synchronization between them and provide a reliable service when the number of faults are under **f**.
+To bootstrap the replicas simply call the **bootstrap.bat** batch file under the root server directory. args
+`1st arg` Specifies the number of failures to tolerate, the default value is 1, which will bootstrap a total of 4 replicas
+Example:
+`...\server>bootstrap.bat` Tolerate a maximum of 1 failure or
+`...\server>bootstrap.bat 3` Tolerate a maximum of 3 failures

 ##### How to generate a key pair
-Open a terminal on the root directory of the server project and then type:
+Open a terminal on the root directory of the server project and then invoke the following java file `GenerateKeyPair`.
+At this stage this process is executed automatically at the boostrap level.
+Args:
+`-n` Specifies the name of the server
+`-pw` Specifies the password that will protect the keypair on the key store
+Example:
-`mvn exec:java@GenerateKeyPair -Dexec.args="-n Server_1"`
+`mvn exec:java@GenerateKeyPair -Dexec.args="-n Server_1 -pw abc"`

 ##### How to start the web server
 Open a terminal on the root directory of the server project and then type:
 `mvn exec:java@WebServer -Dexec.args="Server_1"`